When Santa was a Woman and Rebirth of the Sun -- Spirits of the Winter Solstice - from MarcieTelander

 Woman was also seen as the ultimate expression of Life.
 It was she who taught how to help birth the reindeer young, gather herbs and berries to feed in order to bring the milk, followed the estrus and gestation cycles of the reindeer cows and learned to fashion warm and nearly indestructible clothing from reindeer hide, bone and sinew.
 Reindeer, like the creative Feminine, were considered most sacred.
 Artifacts and funerary practices identified from thousands of years ago from Sami and Siberian burial sites indicate that some of the most important spiritual guides were women.

-Many cave paintings and carvings in Scandinavia, Europe and North America, some not far from my home in Colorado, depict 2-legged creatures bearing antlered halos sprouting from their seemingly human heads.
+Many cave paintings and carvings in Scandinavia, Europe and North America--some not far from my home in Colorado--depict 2-legged creatures bearing antlered halos sprouting from their seemingly human heads.
 They are often surrounded by unique patterns, hand-prints and striations radiating from the antlers.
 These are believed to symbolize the Medicine People and Shamans of the tribe who entered ecstatic (outside-of-ordinary reality) states through the ingestion of entheogens (psychedelic plants meant to be used in a sacred manner) and thus, were able to “communicate with the Spirits and Greater-than-human-Beings..”
-These depictions strongly indicate that the pan-Arctic, European and possibly North American shamanic rituals contained a sacred Triad: a shamanic practitioner triumvirate of 4-legged, human and plant medicine guides.
+These depictions strongly indicate that the pan-Arctic, European and possibly North American shamanic rituals contained a sacred Triad:: a triumvirate of shamanic practitioner, a 4-legged, and plant medicine guides.

 It is very probable that the reindeer, who are known to seek and ingest entheogens, notably the Amanita muscaria mushroom, were the hooved teachers of the women, and men, who followed in their trods.
 The women in particular would have paid close attention to what the reindeer chose in the form of roots, berries, lichen, moss and other plants to heal various ailments and to improve gestation and birthing processes.